 My Recommendation: Find a Device That Tracks Everything

 Of all the next-generation devices on the market that track a multitude of health indicators, I think the Oura smartring is the most effective, as it tracks your sleep, heart rate variability, body temperature, and activity level.
-I have one myself, and we use it extensively with patients at the California Center for Functional Medicine.
+I have one myself, and I use it extensively with patients.
 (To my knowledge, it’s the only wearable with sleep-tracking technology that has been validated by a peer-reviewed study.)
-(14)
+(15)

 Each morning, the Oura ring displays a sleep score in its app.
 This is an overall calculation of how well you slept, which takes into account total sleep, efficiency, quality, disturbances, REM sleep, deep sleep, sleep latency, sleep timing, and your lowest resting heart rate during sleep.
 This data can be used to make changes that will lead to better slumber.
 For example, lowest resting heart rate measures the lowest 10-minute average heart rate you experience during the night.
 This ranges anywhere between 40 and 100 for adults, and you can determine your average by looking at your data history.
 If you are significantly high or low, it can signal an increased need for recovery from activity or that you are in an active stress response and may benefit from interventions like mind/body relaxation techniques or breathing exercises.